Mntndew/Convex-Polygon-Editor/README.md

 A-star
 ======

-My implementation of the A* algorithm in c++ using the SML library.
+My implementation of the A* algorithm written in c++ using the SFML library.